Introduction:

-Meaning of Gift Deed:
+Meaning of Gift Deed and Cancellation of Gift Deed:

 Gift Deed is a legal document that defines the transfer of gift from the donor to a donee without any exchange of money.
+Cancellation of gift deed happens when the person gifting the property or thing wants to take it back or cancel the same under specific circumstances.
+However, only an experienced property lawyer in West Bengal can guide your through this process.

-Properties of Gift:
+Properties of a Gift:

 1. It must be movable or immovable property.